openyurtio/openyurt/docs/proposals/20230706-yurtappoverrider.md

 1. Note that injection is implemented by recalculating the final configuration according to the YurtAppSet workload template and the watching YurtAppOverrider
 2. The latter configuration always relpace the former.
 So the last configuration will really work
 #### YurtAppOverrider Validating Webhook
-1. Verify that only one field of item is selected
+1. Verify that only one YurtAppOverrider can be bound to YurtAppSet/YurtAppDaemon
-2. Verify that replicas and upgradeStrategy are selected only once in an entry
+2. Verify that value is empty when operator is REMOVE
 #### YurtAppOverrider Controller
 ##### Task 1
 1. Get update events by watching the YurtAppOverrider resource